vjohnrs/rust-algo-ds/README.md

 # rust-algo-ds

-Goal: Read, understand, and implement algorithms and data structures in Introduction to Algorithms books in Rust.
+Goal: Internalize Rust by implementing algorithms and data structures in Introduction to Algorithms.

 Key Results:
 * Increase familiarity with Rust.
-* Prepare for deep tech start up.